Tubing formula keeps lashes defined all day without smudging—works best when lids are oil-free for longer, cleaner wear.

 Pro Tip: Make Your Mascara Even More Transfer-Proof

-Set the “landing zone.”
-A tiny sweep of translucent powder under the eyes (and a touch on the upper lid if you are oily) helps prevent any tiny transfer from sticking and staining.
-I like using a small fluffy brush so it looks smooth, not dry.
+Set the area where transfer usually happens.
+A light dusting of translucent powder under the eyes, and a touch on the upper lid if you get oily, can help prevent minor transfer from sticking and staining.

-Apply in thin coats and let it set.
-Tubing mascaras work best when you build slowly.
-Coat once, comb through with the tip of the wand, wait a few seconds, then add a second coat only where you want more length.
-Too much product at once is what turns transfer-proof into flaky.
+Apply thin coats and let each one set.
+Tubing mascaras usually perform best when you build slowly.
+One thin coat, a brief pause, then a second coat where you want more length is often better than one heavy pass.

 💡 Editor’s Final Thoughts